Skip to main content

 Source, releases, and issues.

-OBI can be enabled by selecting it as a container override for specific workloads.
+OBI tracing can be enabled by selecting it as a container override for specific workloads.
 This can be configured either from the Odigos UI or directly on a Source object.

 Enabling OBI from the UI